MazeBuer/NASAExploration/README.md

 Pure CSS is used for the rotation of the logos on the main page.

 # How to Navigate
+On the main page directory, make a selection to explore information on astronauts, mars, space, or visit the official NASA website directly.
+You are able to select a date and receive the image taken from NASA that day and a small description of the photo.

 # Purpose of the Site
-Educational use for a kindergarten class to explore NASA's photos based on date and location.
+Educational use for kids in a class setting or personal curiosity to explore NASA's photos based on date and location.
 The Picture of the Day page includes a small description of the photo taken.
 Mars Rover page includes landing date, Rover name, and if the Rover is still active.
 Link to the offical NASA webiste is located within the NASA logo to get more information and look deeper into the NASA recourses available.

 # Optimization
+Add mobile and responsive functionality throughout the multiple pages of the site.

 # Lessons Learned
+The importance of great documentation and being able to read the API documents allowed for easy integration of multiple API's.